es-ude/elastic-ai.creator/README.md

  - **y**: output value/tensor for layer with single output
  - **_bits**: suffix to denote the number of bits, e.g. `total_bits`, `frac_bits`, in python context
  - **_width**: suffix to denote the number of bits used for a data bus in vhdl, e.g. `total_width`, `frac_width`
+ - **MathOperations/operations**: definition of how to perform mathematical operations (quantization, addition, matrix multiplication, ...)

 ### Conventional Commit Rules